 Figure 4: Measurement of distensibility and radial strain.
 EKV images collected from normal mouse aorta.
 Analysis is done by clicking on measurements (A) and the software icon (B).
 A new window will appear with the icons on the right side, as shown in C. Now, click on trace new ROI (D), a new window will appear with traces on the upper and the lower wall of the lumen as shown in E and click accept.
 The value for distensibility will be obtained in table as show in the F. For strain, click on strain (G).
 The window will show the radial strain value (%, green highlighted box), as the cursor is placed on the peak of the radial strain graph (H).

 Figure 5.
 PPV correlates with structural traits of aorta in the established AAA.
 (A) Representative transabdominal ultrasound images showing the MILD at day 0, 28, 42 and 56 of indicated experimental groups in Apoe-/- mice.
 DAPT was started at day 28.
 Dotted yellow lines outline the lumen.
-(B) Quantification of MILD in indicated groups (n=16-18).
+(B) Quantification of MILD in the indicated groups (purple and green color shows AngII + vehicle and AngII + DAPT treated mice respectively (n=16-18).
 (C, D and E) PPV, distensibility and radial strain at various days of AngII and DAPT treatments (n=8).
 (F and G), Graphs showing Pearson’s correlation between PPV and MILD at day 28 (F) and day 56 (G).
 (H) Representative histological images for collagen staining (stained with trichrome and seen as blue staining) and proteolytic activity by in situ zymography with or without DAPT treatment at day 56.
 Tukey multiple comparisons test was used for data analysis. *P<0.05; ns = non-significant.
-Scale 50 µm in H. This figure is adapted from xxxx
+Scale 50 µm in H. This figure is adapted from ‘Pharmacological inhibition of Notch signaling regresses pre-established abdominal aortic aneurysm’ by Sharma et al (2019), Scientifc Reports (SREP-19-16491B; permission pending).

 Table of Materials: